 With summer getting underway, it’s time for your air conditioner to do what it does best: make our hot Denver summers more manageable.
 This article discusses 9 Common air conditioning problems you should know about.

 Don’t leave your comfort up to chance!
-Here are a few potential issues to keep an eye out for.
+Here are a few potential issues to watch for.

 1. Indoor Water Leaks

-Water leaking inside the house is always a bad sign, and noticing it dripping from your AC unit should be a cause for concern and could damage the cooling system.
+Water leaking inside the house is always a bad sign, and noticing it dripping from your AC unit should be a cause for concern, as it could damage the cooling system.

 Causes and Solutions